bab3l/go-netbox/docs/DeviceRole.md

 ### NewDeviceRole

-`func NewDeviceRole(id int32, url string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, ) *DeviceRole`
+`func NewDeviceRole(id int32, url string, display string, name string, slug string, ) *DeviceRole`

 NewDeviceRole instantiates a new DeviceRole object This constructor will assign default values to properties that have it defined,